Quick Start Guide

 Complete the Installation

-At the end of the installation, select whether MailStore should automatically configure the Windows firewall and search for updates regularly.
+At the end of the installation, select whether MailStore should automatically configure the Windows firewall and search for license and product updates regularly.

 Help us to improve MailStore by enabling the option Submission of anonymous usage data, whereby you help us to even better understand how our software is being used.